Engee documentation

 Introduction

-Pd is the probability of stating that 1 is true if event 1 has occurred.
-Pfa is the probability of stating that 1 is true if event 0 has occurred.
-In applications such as sonar and radar, event 1 means that a target is present and event 0 means that no target is present.
+Pd is the probability that 1 is true if event 1 occurred.
+Pfa is the probability that 1 is true if event 0 occurred.
+In applications such as sonar and radar, event 1 means that a target is present, and event 0 means that there is no target.

-Given an SNR value, you can calculate the Pd and Pfa values that a linear or quadratic detector can achieve with a single pulse.
-Set the Pd value assuming an SNR of 8 dB and requirements dictate a Pfa value of no more than 1%.
+Given the SNR value, you can calculate the Pd and Pfa values that a linear or quadratic detector can achieve with a single pulse.
+Set the Pd value, assuming that the SNR is 8 dB, and the requirements dictate a Pfa value of no more than 1%.
 You can use the rocsnr function to calculate the Pd and Pfa values, and then determine which Pd value corresponds to Pfa = 0.01.
-Note that by default the rocsnr function assumes coherent detection.
+Note that by default, the rocsnr function assumes coherent detection.

 In [ ]: